komonad/vscode-teletype/README.md

 Current state:

-This plugin can now connect to a [teletype](https://teletype.atom.io/) based co-editing system as a *guest*.
+This plugin can now connect to a [teletype](https://teletype.atom.io/) based co-editing system as a *guest* or create a shared workspace as a *host*.

 TODOs: